Precomputed Entity Attributes

 This addresses the second point in Motivation.

-This is not a breaking change because Entities::evaluate()
+This is not a breaking change because Entities::evaluate() has not yet been

 released in any Cedar release.